yarnetsky/yarnetsky.github.io/_pages/scholarship.md

             easy to correct.
 Minnesota's errors were in the content of multiple librarian-created research guides.
             Results sharing: This research led me to propose, and be accepted for, presentations on content accessibility at the
             2019 ACRL and ALAO conferences.
 To give library staff support in tackling content accessibility, I wrote an ebook at liba11y.org which could be shared with library staff anywhere.
-Details on the presentations and ebook follow.
+Details on the presentations and ebook follow.</p>